aastopher/pinwheel/README.md

 # Pinwheel

 Pinwheel is a simple Rust application built using [Freya](https://github.com/PlayForm/Freya) GUI framework.
 Designed to help randomly select from a set of quotes.
-Load quotes from a CSV file containing a single column of quotes, and ensures that recently used quotes (5) aren’t repeated using persistent cache.
+Load quotes from a CSV file containing a single column of quotes, and ensure that recently used quotes (5) aren’t repeated using persistent cache.

 ## Features